zendesk/maxwell/docs/docs/quickstart.md

 ```
 mysql> GRANT ALL on maxwell.* to 'maxwell'@'%' identified by 'XXXXXX';
 mysql> GRANT SELECT, REPLICATION CLIENT, REPLICATION SLAVE on *.* to 'maxwell'@'%';

+# or for running maxwell locally:

+mysql> GRANT SELECT, REPLICATION CLIENT, REPLICATION SLAVE on *.* to 'maxwell'@'localhost' identified by 'XXXXXX';
+mysql> GRANT ALL on maxwell.* to 'maxwell'@'localhost';

 ```

 ### Install maxwell